What is a Data Pipeline and How Does it Work?

 - A sentiment analysis application that outputs a positive, negative, or neutral result

 - An application that charts each mention on a world map

 Although the data source is the same in all cases, each of these apps depends on unique pipelines that must be completed before the end user sees the report.

 A data pipeline usually involves aggregating, organizing, and moving data.
 This often includes loading raw data into a staging table for storage and then changing it before finally inserting it into the reporting tables.

-Let’s take look at the benefits of using fully-managed and automated data pipelines and drawbacks of sticking with legacy data pipeline architectures.
+Let’s take a look at the benefits of using fully-managed and automated data pipelines and the drawbacks of sticking with legacy data pipeline architectures.

 1. Data quality: The data flow from source to destination is easily monitored and accessible.